 13 Refreshingly Unique Out Of Office Emails That Will Make You Stand Out

-It’s like like notifying your bank before you vacation internationally — if you forget about it, it can some communication issues.
+It’s like notifying your bank before you vacation internationally — don’t do it, and it can some communication issues.

-We all know that an out of office reply lets your colleagues, customers, and other email senders know that: 1) that you aren’t available, 2) when you’ll be back, and 3) who to contact if they need to.
+You already know that an out of office reply tells people: 1) that you aren’t available, 2) when you’ll be back, and 3) who to contact instead.

 But it can be so much more than this:

 “Hi there, I’m out of the office until DAY OF WEEK, DATE, with limited access to email.
 If you require immediate assistance, please email […]”

 Quick refresher: the recipient of your out of office email wants to hear from you.
 This gives you an easy opportunity to generate leads, get a laugh, and brighten days.